-This function is only usable with matrix sub-units having auto-isolation and/or auto-loopthru features.
-For further information see: segmented matrix, unsegmented matrix.
+This function is only usable with MATRIX and MATRIXP sub-units.
+For further information about matrix auto-isolation and auto-loopthru features see: segmented matrix, unsegmented matrix.

 SwitchFunc value

 A value indicating the functional group of the switch to be accessed.